 Biocross is also developing screening technologies for populations with an elevated risk of late-onset AD.

-The ApoE4 blood marker assay is a non-genetic, cost-effective, and highly reliable method to detect the presence of the ApoE4 protein in human blood plasma using high-throughput chemical analysis.
+The e4Risk® is a non-genetic, cost-effective, and highly reliable method to detect the presence of the ApoE4 protein in human blood plasma using high-throughput chemistry analyzers.

-The process of obtaining the CE mark/FDA approval for the ApoE4 blood marker assay is currently ongoing.
+CE Marking.
+The process of obtaining the FDA approval for the e4Risk® is currently ongoing.

 *Test based on patent nº EP15382537.7: “Methods for apolipoprotein detection”

-The AD Dementia test is currently in the IVD development phase, and is expected to be available as a RUO kit by 2Q of 2017.
+The AD Dementia test is currently in the IVD development phase, and is expected to be available as a RUO kit by 3Q of 2020.